bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 René Pickhardt researched estimating the [likelihood of LN payment feasibility][news309 feas] by analyzing possible wealth distributions within channel capacities.
-For example, if Alice wants to send 1 BTC to Carol via Bob, the likelihood depends on whether the Alice-Bob and Bob-Carol channels can support the transfer.
+For example, if Alice wants to send 1 BTC to Carol via Bob, the likelihood of success depends on whether the Alice-Bob and Bob-Carol channels can support the transfer.
 This metric highlights practical payment constraints and could help wallets and business software make smarter routing decisions, improving success rates for LN payments.
 Later in the year, Pickhardt's research provided [insights][news333 deplete] into the cause and likelihood of channel depletion---a channel becoming unable to forward funds in a particular direction.
-It also pointed to k>2 multipary channel management protocols, such as [channel factories][topic channel factories], being able to greatly increase the number of feasible payments and reduce the rate of channel depletion.
+It also pointed to k>2 multiparty channel management protocols, such as [channel factories][topic channel factories], being able to greatly increase the number of feasible payments and reduce the rate of channel depletion.